 9. Interest - Loans with a first disbursement on or after July 1, 2006, have a fixed interest rate of 8.5%.
 Loans made prior to that date have a variable interest rate that may change each year on July 1 and that will never be more than 9%.
-If you qualify under the Servicemembers Civil Relief Act, the interest rate on your loans obtained prior to military service may be limited to 6% during your military service.
-To receive this benefit, you must contact your loan holder for information about the documentation you must provide to show that you qualify.

 Interest is charged on the unpaid principal amount.
 Interest charges begin on the date the loan is disbursed and end when the loan is paid in full.
-You must pay all interest charges on your Federal PLUS Loan.
+You must pay all interest charges to your Federal PLUS Loan.
 You agree that the lender may add interest charges to your loan amount, as provided by law, if you do not make payments of interest.

-- 10. Late Charges and Collection Costs Your lender may collect a late charge from you if you do not make any part of a payment within 15 days after it is due.
+10. Late Charges and Collection Costs - Your lender may collect a late charge from you if you do not make any part of a payment within 15 days after it is due.
 Your lender may only collect one late charge for each payment, no matter how many days the payment is late.
-Your lender may also collect from you certain limited charges and fees involved in collecting your loan in accordance with the Department's regulations. - 11.
-Loan Consolidation You may be eligible to consolidate all of your eligible federal education loans into one loan.
+Your lender may also collect from you any other charges and fees involved in collecting your loan.

+11. Loan Consolidation - You may be eligible to consolidate all of your eligible federal education loans into one loan.
 Consolidating your loans may give you up to 30 years to pay them back and may lower your monthly payments; however, you may be repaying your loans for a longer period and pay more interest.
-Contact your lender for more information about consolidating your loans. - 12.
-Deferments You do not have to make payments in certain circumstances.
-For example: You may defer repayment for up to 3 years while you are unemployed.
+Contact your lender for more information about consolidating your loans.